If you are taking care of an orphan you may get a social welfare payment. It

 - Guardian's Payment (Non-Contributory) previously called Orphan's

-- Guardian's/Orphan's Pension awarded under the Occupational Injuries
+- Death Benefit/Orphan's Pension awarded under the Occupational Injuries

-You cannot get a guardian's payment and a Foster
+You cannot get one of these payments and a Foster

 Care Allowance together.

-Guardian's payments, which are payments made for the benefit of an orphan,
+Social welfare payments made for the benefit of an orphan are taxable.

-However a guardian's payment is regarded as the beneficial property of the
+However, these payments are regarded as the beneficial property of the orphan

-orphan and is therefore assessable against their income (if any),
+and are therefore assessable against their income (if any),

 A child is regarded as an orphan if: